mebhuva/Dynamic-proxy-and-memento-pattern-using-reflection/mehul_bhuva_assign5/README.md

 Flow of the project:-

-1. Driver takes 3 arguments as input filename , output file name and debug level
-2. Driver checks if input file present or not
-3. Driver checks if debug level is in between the 0 to 4 and integer value
-4. Driver calls reads file line by line and calls seurity factor to process line and calculate avgtraffc and acgprohibited items then this object pass to the airport context which set the state and add resilt string into the result object
-5. then after whole file processed and given result object to the mylogger which writes te result into the write file
+1. Drivercalls proxy creator and use write ob ect and read object to invoke storerestore handler
+2. invoke method then calls overloaded method processInput wchich is used to serialize and writing to file and deserialize means reading from the file
-6. before writing it also check if file is empty or not
+3. then we check if both the objects are same or not

 Data Structure: -

-ArrayList to store Days, Prohibited Items, Traveler and Result
+ArrayList to store Serializable objects

 Time complexity :- O(nlogn)